azoth-lang/azoth.language.reference/src/drop-types.md

 Some types are `drop` types.
 A drop type imposes limitations but also enables powerful functionality.
 Drop types are how Azoth manages resources besides memory.
 A drop type ensures that the compiler is able to determine a point where every instance of the type goes out of scope.
-At that point, the the drop type's drop method is called allowing for the release of non-memory resources.
+At that point, the drop type's drop method is called allowing for the release of non-memory resources.
 Drop types can be fields of other drop types or be variable and parameter types.
 A drop type is not allowed to be a field of a non-drop type.

 **TODO:** explain moving and recovery of isolation.